 We start a series of blogs where we are going to compare the trendiest programming languages to help you choose the best technology for your project.

 Today we’ll proceed with ASP .NET (Core) and Node.js comparison.
 These are two renowned, publicly available development environments that scale, fasten, speed up, and empower the development process.
 Both .NET Core and Node.js have pros and cons, and each is better with every release.
 When it comes to the choice, the crucial point is the project needs.

 For instance, Node.js is considered to provide a wide diversity of the tools that are free of charge.
 On the contrary, ASP .NET (Core) is thought to be a limited environment because of the Microsoft tag.
 However, these are just assumptions that do not reveal a complete picture.

 We want to reassure you that both programming platforms offer an awesome range of features that meet performance requirements.
 Let’s see what development environment is best for your business or project.

 In this aspect, .NET Core is totally different, as it is based on C# and is solely used for .NET projects. .NET Core is built on the Common Dialect Runtime which allows developers to use various languages like F#, C++ or Visual Basic.
 ASP.NET has two primary branches: MVC (Model View Controller) and Web Shapes.

-.NET libraries, the most common ones are Swagger, Unity.WebAPI, Serilog, IdentityServer04AspNetIdentity, Nswag, incorporate prewritten code, so that data structures were supported.
+.NET libraries, the most common ones are Swagger, Unity.WebAPI, Serilog, IdentityServer04AspNetIdentity, Nswag, incorporate prewritten code so that data structures were supported.
 It also has different libraries for encryption, security, and database access.
-The class libraries are used to render graphics, and interact with databases.
+The class libraries are used to render graphics and interact with databases.

 There’s also NuGet, a package management tool that tracks and saves versions and updates within dynamic link libraries and handles dependency chains during package installation.
 There are now 205 000 packages available.
 Visual Studio and Rider are the most popular development tools, as they simplify and speed up the building of programs.